lucagennari-es/time-series-data-meetup/README.md

 ## Kibana Dashboards

 Visualizations and dashboards are provided as saved object and are stored inside **kibana** directory.
-Directory contains one file named: saved_object_kibana.ndjson.
+Directory contains one file named: *saved_object_kibana.ndjson*.

 It is required that all indices with stock data are firstly created, the saved object includes the index patterns associated.